JaydnEdwards/hylia-portfolio/src/index.md

 I've been through college and university.
 Here are my qualifications:

-* FdA Creative & Digital Industries.
+* FdA Creative & Digital Industries
 * Level 3 Social Media for Business

 I also have: